stungeye/Programming-1-Notes/docs/08-user-defined-types/04-operator-overloading.md

 ## Overloading I/O Operators - Output Stream

-Make note of the second third overloaded operator in the previous example.
+Make note of the third overloaded operator in the previous example.
 By overloading the `<<` operator and returning a reference an `std::ostream` parameter we can easily use `Money` objects within `std::cout` chains:

 ```cpp
 friend std::ostream& operator<<(std::ostream &out, const Money& money) {